michaeljsteel/NumBAT/docs/source/tute_elem.rst

 The calculation should complete in a minute or so.
-You will find a number of new files  in the ``tutorials`` directory beginning with the prefix ``tut_02`` (or ``ftut_02`` if you ran in fast mode).
+You will find a number of new files in the current directory beginning with the prefix ``tut_02`` (or ``ftut_02`` if you ran in fast mode).

 Gain Spectra